akheron/sqltyper/README.md

 # sqltyper - Type your SQL queries!

-sqltyper takes raw PostgreSQL queries and generates TypeScript functions that run those queries AND are typed correctly.
+SQL is a typed language. sqltyper takes raw PostgreSQL queries and generates TypeScript functions that run those queries AND are typed correctly, based on the database schema.

 For example, given the following schema: